stewsters/zomgRL/README.md

 My tools:
 + Java7
-+ Groovy 2.1.1
++ Groovy 2.3.0
 + SquidLib 1.95 ( https://github.com/SquidPony/SquidLib)
 + Intellij

 Download
 ========
-You can get the final app here:
+You can get the app at end of the 7drl here:

 https://github.com/stewsters/zomgRL/blob/master/build/libs/zomgRL-1.0.jar?raw=true

-and run
+You will need to have a java 7 jre installed and run

 ```bash
 java -jar zomgRL-1.0.jar